MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 ms.custom:
 - Calling Plans
 - Strat_SB_PSTN
-description: El sistema de teléfono en Office 365 proporciona un identificador predeterminado que es el número de teléfono asignado del usuario.
+description: The Phone System in Office 365 provides a default caller ID that is the user's assigned telephone number.
 Si lo desea, puede cambiar o bloquear el identificador de llamada (también denominado identificador de línea de llamada) para un usuario.
-Puede obtener más información acerca de cómo utilizar el identificador de la organización por identificador de uso en la organización que va. ms.openlocfilehash: 07fc6db1a161f8eca83ea601e1a8f5d70e1f1d5e ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 04/03/2018
+You can learn more about how to use caller ID in your organization by going How can caller ID be used in your organization. ms.openlocfilehash: ac3732be84d44b7f42c8a76c51dd1aeb72b7cac3 ms.sourcegitcommit: a0d3e7a177fcd0667ab0d7d0e904f4053b09a92d ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 04/18/2018
 ---
 # <a name="set-the-caller-id-for-a-user"></a>Establecer el identificador de llamada de un usuario
-El sistema de teléfono en Office 365 proporciona un identificador predeterminado que es el número de teléfono asignado del usuario.
+The Phone System in Office 365 provides a default caller ID that is the user's assigned telephone number.
 Si lo desea, puede cambiar o bloquear el identificador de llamada (también denominado identificador de línea de llamada) para un usuario.
-Puede obtener más información acerca de cómo utilizar el identificador de llamadas en su organización yendo [identificador de uso en su organización](how-can-caller-id-be-used-in-your-organization.md).
+You can learn more about how to use caller ID in your organization by going [How can caller ID be used in your organization](how-can-caller-id-be-used-in-your-organization.md).

 > [!TIP]
-> No se puede bloquear las llamadas entrantes en Skype para los negocios en línea.
+> You can't block incoming calls currently in Skype for Business Online.

 Hay algunos ajustes que puede cambiar: